syncfusion-content/flutter-docs/Flutter/linear-gauge/bar-pointer.md

 ![Apply linear gradient to bar pointer](images/bar-pointer/linear_gradient_bar.png)

-## Apply sweep gradient
+## Apply sweep gradient colors

-The gradient can be applied by using the `shaderCallback` property of bar pointer.
-The below code snippet demonstrates applying a sweep gradient to the bar pointer.
+The gradient colors can be applied by using the `shaderCallback` property of bar pointer.
+The below code snippet demonstrates applying a sweep gradient colors to the bar pointer.

 {% highlight dart %}